The Chomsky Challenge for Americans

 The dominant U.S. media now is warning us about the great and resurgent danger of Iran developing a single nuclear weapon.
 U.S. talking heads and pundits also are leading the charge for the “complete denuclearization of the Korean peninsula [of North Korea].”

 It is unthinkable that anyone in the reigning American exceptionalist U.S. media-politics-and-culture complex would raise the question of the denuclearization of the United States.
 It’s no small matter.
 The world’s only superpower, the only nation to ever attack civilians with nuclear weapons, is embarking on a super-expensive top-to-bottom overhaul of a U.S. nuclear arsenal that already houses 5,500 weapons with enough menacing power between them to blow the world up five times over.
 This $1.7 trillion rebuild includes the creation of provocative new first-strike weapons systems likely to escalate the risks of nuclear exchanges with Russia and/or China.
-Everyday Americans could have opportunities to more-than-just imagine what the innocents of Nagasaki experienced in August 1945.
+Everyday Americans could have opportunities to more than just imagine what the innocents of Nagasaki experienced in August 1945.

 But don’t blame Donald Trump.
 Our current reality was initiated under Obama, leader of a party that is positioning itself as the real and anti-Russian and CIA-backed party of empire in the 2018 and 2020 U.S. elections.